Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Introduction

 The unstructured VOF method can be classified into two categories regarding the underlying approach for the advection of volume fractions, i.e., the discretized version of the phase indicator function - algebraic and geometric VOF methods.
-Algebraic VOF methods solve a linear algebraic system for the advection of the volume fraction field.
-A well-known OpenFOAM~\citep{openfoam1} solver that uses the algebraic VOF method is interFoam \cite{deshpande2012evaluating}.
-Although computationally very efficient, algebraic VOF methods may lead to inaccurate results \citep{deshpande2012evaluating,roenby2016computational} caused by artificial diffusion of the interface.
+Algebraic VOF methods solve a linear algebraic system for the advection of the volume fraction field.\ A well-known OpenFOAM~\citep{openfoam1} solver that uses the algebraic VOF method is interFoam \cite{deshpande2012evaluating}.\ Although computationally very efficient, algebraic VOF methods may lead to inaccurate results \citep{deshpande2012evaluating,roenby2016computational} caused by artificial diffusion of the interface.
 On the other hand, geometric VOF methods reconstruct the fluid interface to approximate the phase-specific volumes fluxed through each face of the cell (see \citep{maric2020unstructured} for a recent review).
-A face-based fluxed volume can be obtained using either geometric volume calculation or the Reynolds transport theorem to compute the rate of change of volume passing through each face.
-The latter approach is underlying the plicRDF-isoAdvector geometric VOF method \citep{roenby2016computational,scheufler2019accurate} developed by \citet{roenby2016computational}.
+An efficient geometric approach is underlying the plicRDF-isoAdvector unstructured geometric VOF method \citep{roenby2016computational,scheufler2019accurate} developed by \citet{roenby2016computational}.